-With a reputation as one of Europe's premier cycling destinations, the city of Girona is where cycling camps in northeast Spain tend to gravitate.
-And while Girona is undoubtedly a great town, it's not on the beach.
-In our opinion, what makes northeast Spain so special is the incredibly scenic intersection of the Pyrenees Mountains and the Mediterranean Sea on Spain's Costa Brava - the Wild Coast.
-With this cycling camp, we've combined the best of both worlds, providing the same type of fantastic cycling you'll find in Girona from a stunning beachfront homebase in historic Tossa de Mar, perfect for post-ride seaside siestas.
-In addition to the idyllic setting and the epic views, we've formatted the camp to give you just the right balance of guidance and flexibility, along with a proper mix of time with the group and time on your own.
-Need an e-bike to help with all the climbing?
-We can help with that too!
+With a reputation as one of Europe's premier cycling destinations, the city of Girona is where cycling camps in Spain tend to gravitate.
+While Girona is undoubtedly a great town, it's not on the coast, and it's the coast, the incredibly scenic intersection of the Pyrenees Mountains and the Mediterranean Sea known as the Costa Brava, that makes northeast Spain so special.
+With this cycling camp, we've combined the best of both worlds, providing the same type of fantastic cycling you'll find in Girona from a stunning beachfront homebase in historic Tossa de Mar!

 Tossa de Mar